 For many of us, the pace of modern day life can get in the way of the healthy lifestyle we aspire to and we often look at our vacations as an opportunity to hit the reset button and find some inner tranquility.
 There is much to be said for returning from a vacation with a healthy mind and body.
 From rustic yoga retreats to luxury private escapes we have a villa to create your personal sanctuary.

-Umbria, in the heart of Italy, has long been known for its ancient towns that cling to the sides of rolling hills that seem to tumble into the lush green valleys below.
+Umbria, in the heart of Italy, has long been known for its ancient towns and luxury villas that cling to the sides of rolling hills that seem to tumble into the lush green valleys below.
 Uncrowded and serene, Umbria offers the visitor delights not to be found anywhere else in Italy.

-Provence is a land where mountains spill into soft rolling hills covered in flowers and vineyards that eventually merge into the deep blue of the Mediterranean Sea.
+Provence is a land where mountains spill into soft rolling hills covered in flowers, fine luxury villas with vineyards attachd that eventually merge into the deep blue of the Mediterranean Sea.
 Provence is everything you've heard, and so much more.

 Show up in Burgundy hungry and thirsty when staying in one of our luxury villas.
 This land of rolling hills, historic towns and gastronomic delights will leave you breathless and spoiled.